Get Matched With Colleges

 A co-producer works jointly with another producer.
 They might be a producer from another production company that is co-producing the film.
 They could also be a corporate officer or a partner from the production company.

-Do you need to go to school to be a film producer?
+Do you need to go to school to get into this field?

 You do not need a degree to be a movie producer but it will help increase your knowledge of filmmaking techniques, film history, screenwriting, cinematography, editing, and other important skills.